Sign-stealing penalties: Red Sox lose draft pick, Cora suspended until 2021

 Baseball Commissioner Rob Manfred announced his decision Wednesday, concluding Red Sox replay system operator J.T.
 Watkins broke rules by using in-game video to revise sign sequences provided to players.
-Watkins was suspended without pay through this year’s postseason and prohibited from serving as the replay room operator through 2021.
+Watkins, who denied the allegations, was suspended without pay through this year’s postseason and prohibited from serving as the replay room operator through 2021.

-Manfred found Boston’s conduct far less egregious than that of the Astros, whom he determined used video to steal catchers’ signs during their run to the 2017 World Series title and again during the 2018 season.
+The Red Sox won the 2018 World Series, but Manfred said the misdeeds didn’t occur during the postseason.
+He found Boston’s conduct far less egregious than that of the Astros, whom he determined used video to steal catchers’ signs during their run to the 2017 championship and again the following season.

 “Unlike the Houston Astros’ 2017 conduct, in which players communicated to the batter from the dugout area in real time the precise type of pitch about to be thrown, Watkins’ conduct, by its very nature, was far more limited in scope and impact,” Manfred wrote.
 “The information was only relevant when the Red Sox had a runner on second base (which was 19.7% of plate appearances league-wide in 2018), and Watkins communicated sign sequences in a manner that indicated that he had decoded them from the in-game feed in only a small percentage of those occurrences.”

-The major league season is on hold because of the coronavirus pandemic.
-Spring training was halted in March and opening day has been postponed at least until mid-May.
+A 30-year-old from Tuscaloosa, Alabama, Watkins is a 2012 graduate of the U.S. Military Academy.
+The catcher was selected by Boston in the 10th round of that year’s amateur draft and played in the Red Sox system until 2015.

-Manfred called Watkins, a former minor league player, a “key participant” in the 2017 Apple incident, when the Red Sox used a smartwatch to relay decoded signs from the replay room to the dugout.
+Manfred called Watkins a “key participant” in the 2017 Apple Watch incident, saying he relayed decoded signs from Boston’s replay room to the dugout, at first with a runner and then with the watch to an athletic trainer.

+Watkins compiled advance scouting information in recent years, and part of his job was to decode opposing pitchers’ sequences ahead of series.
+His replay room was moved from a remove location to adjacent to the dugout in 2018.

+Manfred said the latest misconduct occurred during the 2018 regular season but not in the postseason, when MLB began to place staff in video rooms to monitor conduct.

-Manfred said Cora did not know and had no reason to know of Watkins’ conduct.
-Cora left Houston after the 2017 season and managed the Red Sox to the 2018 title.
+Manfred concluded Cora did not know and had no reason to know of Watkins’ conduct, but “did not effectively communicate to Red Sox players the sign-stealing rules that were in place for the 2018 season.”

+Cora, a player on Boston’s 2007 champions, was mentioned 11 times in Manfred’s decision on the Astros, which said he developed the cheating system.
+But Manfred held off on a penalty until after investigating the Red Sox.
+Cora left Houston after the 2017 season and joined the Red Sox.

 Fallout from the January penalties caused Cora and newly hired New York Mets Manager Carlos Beltrán to lose their jobs.
-Cora and Beltrán, the senior player on the 2017 Astros, were judged to be the key individuals in a scheme to place a camera near Houston’s dugout and have players bang on a trash can to signal breaking pitches.
+Beltrán, the senior player on the 2017 Astros, was the only player mentioned as participating in the scheme to place a camera near Houston’s dugout and have players bang on a trash can to signal breaking pitches.

+The Red Sox largely escape being labeled as tainted champions.
+The NFL’s New England Patriots were found to have stolen signals in their 2007 AFC championship season by videotaping opposing coaches.
+The league fined the Patriots $250,000 and docked them a first-round draft pick, and also fined coach Bill Belichick $500,000.

 Comments are not available on this story.